MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 # Blocking

 * Repeatedly checks for a condition to be true before proceeding
+* Simple program flow
-* Simple to implement, very inefficient, 100% CPU usage!
+* Easy to write yet highly inefficient, causing 100% utilization of the CPU.

 <!-- TODO add back interrupts example? -->